 Close Search

-Idaho Bighorn Sheep Hunting
+Idaho Bighorn Sheep

-Idaho Bighorn Sheep Hunting 2023
+Idaho Bighorn Sheep Hunting 2025

 Go on More Hunts with Better Information, Join Huntin' Fool Today!

-Idaho Bighorn Sheep Season Dates
+Idaho Bighorn Sheep | 2025 Season Dates

 Please review the state regulations for specific units and dates.

-Over the last 20+ years, we've collected hunting research and data, so join Huntin' Fool today and access the best research tools for hunting bighorn sheep in Idaho, including 3D Maps, Draw Odds, Consultations, and much more.
+Over the last 20+ years, we've collected hunting research and data, so join Huntin' Fool today and access the best research tools for hunting bighorn sheep in Idaho, including Draw Odds, Consultations, and much more.
 Go on more hunts with better information!

-Private Land, Semi-Guided, and Guided Bighorn Sheep Hunts in Idaho
+Idaho Bighorn Sheep | Private Land, Semi-Guided, and Guided Hunts

 Search our database for Idaho Bighorn Sheep opportunities.

-Application Deadline for Idaho Sheep
+2025 Application Deadline for Idaho Bighorn Sheep

-The Idaho sheep application deadline is April 30, 2023.
+The Idaho sheep application deadline is April 30, 2025.

 Our magazine, which is available in print and online, has everything in one location - application info, draw details and odds, fees, hunter requirements, point structure, age restrictions, youth information, weapon restrictions, other tag opportunities, hunt planning, and much more.
 If you would like access to all of our research, join today!

-2023 IDAHO NON-RESIDENT FEES
+2025 IDAHO NON-RESIDENT FEES

 Adult Up-Front Fees